Board of Directors

 Michele Gorski

 Michele is passionate about art, community, and wellness.
-She has served on the Art Impact Project Board of Directors since 2016 and enjoys volunteering as an AIP Advocate for community members in need of support.
-Michele creates session projects with the talented AIP Creative Minds volunteer group as well.
+Michele has served on the Art Impact Project Board of Directors since 2016 and enjoys volunteering as an AIP Art Advocate.
+She also enjoys participating in Art Impact Project’s talented Creative Minds group, where we develop projects for future programming.

 Michele lived in several great communities including New York, Los Angeles, and Boston before settling in Chicago.
 She has made connections with artists in each of these communities and draws inspiration from their creativity, passion, and commitment to support each other.

-Vickie founded Art Impact Project with the concept of combining the positive power of art and compassion to help people who struggle to have a voice.
-Prior to Art Impact Project, Vickie directed and was a curator for two art galleries on Chicago’s North Shore as well as design textiles and paper for special events.
+Vickie founded Art Impact Project in 2014 with the concept of combining the positive power of art and compassion to help people who struggle to have a voice.
+Vickie served as Executive Director and continues her role as a Board Member, as well as a passionate Art Advocate.